SP25-DS440-Group1/Project/README.md

 # Project

-Create an environment and install dependencies in dependencies.txt I used a venv with Python 3.10.11.
+Create an environment and install dependencies in dependencies.txt.
+I used a venv with Python 3.10.11.

 The arrival data can be manually downloaded from https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr, though it is not necessary.